 - Truck drivers (including Big Rigs and semi-trailer trucks); and

-The 0.04% limit for commercial drivers is half the 0.08% limit for non-commercial drivers.2 Therefore, commercial drivers can be arrested for drunk driving with a 0.07% BAC when a non-commercial driver with the identical BAC would likely go free.
+The 0.04% limit for commercial drivers is half the 0.08% limit for non-commercial drivers.2 Therefore, if you are a commercial driver, you can be arrested for drunk driving with a 0.07% BAC when a non-commercial driver with the identical BAC would likely go free.

-Note that commercial drivers with a BAC of lower than 0.04% could still get arrested for DUI as long as they appear impaired by alcohol or controlled substances.3 And in cases where commercial drivers are not under the influence but do have some alcohol in their system under the 0.04% legal limit, a law enforcement officer may issue them a 24-hour order to stay off the road.
+Note that if you have a BAC of lower than 0.04%, you could still get arrested for commercial DUI as long as you appear impaired by alcohol or controlled substances.3 In cases where you are not under the influence but do have some alcohol in your system under the 0.04% legal limit, a law enforcement officer may issue you a 24-hour order to stay off the road.

-Note that drivers are prohibited from driving a commercial motor vehicle if there is any trace of drugs in their blood.1
+Note that you are prohibited from driving a commercial motor vehicle if there is any trace of drugs in your blood, even if you are unimpaired.4

 2. What are commercial vehicles?